gateschema/gateschema-js/docs/api.md

 #### `oneOf(schemas: GateSchema[])`
-Expect the input value to satisfy one of the passing schemas
+Expect the input to satisfy one of the passing schemas

 Example
 ```js